documentationfor yFiles for HTML 3.0.0.1

 createEdgeInputMode.prematureEndHitTestable = IHitTestable.ALWAYS

-Since we don’t want to connect to other nodes we have to turn off snapping to targets.
+Since we don’t want to connect to other nodes, we have to turn off snapping to targets.
 We also turn off showing possible targets.

 // don't react to target ports